-In accordance with the decision of the General Assembly held on September 17th, 2021, the Company implemented a plan for the free disposal of own (treasury) common registered shares, in the framework of the incentive policy for the benefit of specific executives it applies.
+In accordance with the decision of the General Assembly held on September 17th, 2021, the Company implemented a plan for the free disposal of own (treasury) common registered shares, value amounting to €515 thousand, in the framework of the incentive policy for the benefit of specific executives it applies.
 The aforementioned common shares were decided to be acquired by the Company, in accordance with the decision of the General Assembly dated on December 29th, 2020.
 The plan of free disposal of own (treasury) shares is implemented under Article 114 L. 4548/2018, as applicable, and based on the fulfillment of the objectives as requirement for the free distribution of shares.
 The Free Treasury Stock Plan expires on December 31st, 2022.

-The terms of the disposal plan have been met for the fiscal year 2021, and therefore the participants are entitled to receive 80.303 shares, the valuation of the fair value of which amounts to € 3,3 per share.
-The amount of €265 thousand related to the plan of free disposal of own shares had been included in the expenses of 2022 and had been credited to a special reserve of the Company until its distribution based on the requirements of IFRS 2.
+The terms of the disposal plan have been met for the fiscal year 2021, and therefore the participants received 80.303 shares, the valuation of the fair value of which amounts to \notin 3,3 per share.
+The amount of \notin 265 thousand related to the plan of free disposal of own shares had been included in the expenses of 2022 and had been credited to a special reserve of the Company until its distribution based on the requirements of IFRS 2.
 Upon the distribution of the shares within 2022, the aforementioned reserve was transferred as a reduction of the Equity Reserve of the Statement of Changes in Equity.

-Given that the terms of the disposal plan have been met for the fiscal year 2022 as well, the participants are entitled to receive the remaining 75.814 shares of the program, the valuation of the fair value of which amounts to € 3,3 per share.
-Consequently, the amount of €250 thousand related to the plan of free disposal of own shares has been included in the expenses of 2022 and has been credited to the special reserve of the Company until their disposal based on the requirements of IFRS 2.
+The terms of the disposal plan have been met for the fiscal year 2022, and therefore the participants received 75.814 shares, the valuation of the fair value of which amounts to \notin 3,3 per share.
+The amount of \notin 265 thousand related to the plan of free disposal of own shares had been included in the expenses of 2023 and had been credited to a special reserve of the Company until its distribution based on the requirements of IFRS 2.
+Upon the distribution of the shares within 2023, the aforementioned reserve was transferred as a reduction of the Equity Reserve of the Statement of Changes in Equity.